DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

     [#link("https://www.youtube.com/@CurrentlyHannah")[YouTube] \ #link(
         "https://www.instagram.com/currently.hannah/",
       )[Instagram]],
-    [Currently Hannah is a YouTube channel with over 561.000 subscribers mainly centered in Japan but with also content regarding Taiwan and Australia.], )
+    [Currently Hannah is a YouTube channel with over 561.000 subscribers mainly centered in Japan but also with content regarding Taiwan and Australia.], )

   === Recommenders

-  /*other users (friends and family members)*/ Recommenders, defined as people who can influence service usage in both a positive and negative way, could be identified in content creators who will receive an early access to the platform in order for them to provide a review, or seller who are willing to create a partnership with the platform for selling premium plans.
+  /*other users (friends and family members)*/ Recommenders, defined as people who can influence service usage in both a positive and negative way, could be identified as content creators who will receive early access to the platform in order for them to provide a review or sellers who are willing to create a partnership with the platform for selling premium plans.

   Lastly, other users of the platform itself could recommend or not the provided service.
   //if there are resellers for smartbox, why they could not sell our premium plans?

   //that previously used the software and so can provide valuable suggestion on the use of the platform.

-  === Economic buyers
+  === Economic buyers <eb>

   /*either travellers themselves or their parents (in case of teenagers)*/

   Economic buyers, defined as the people who have the power to approve the purchase and/or the use of the service, could be identified in friends who together are trying to organize a group trip: they could suggest or deny the use of the platform.

+  End-users, described in @end_users, can also be economic buyers if they travel alone.

   Family members could also represent a potential economic buyer for the same reason, more importantly for the end users identified as young adults, who could need the platform in order to find the cheapest solutions possible. //?